blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 - `door_open_long` — door has been continuously open for at least `door_open_alert_sec` seconds (default 5 min).
 Fires repeatedly at most once per 30-minute cooldown window while the door remains open — one page-out per half hour is enough for store ops to investigate.
 - `temp_high` — box temperature exceeds `temp_alert_f` (default 40 °F).
 The alert carries the current amps reading, so the responder can immediately see whether the compressor is running (equipment issue) or is off (power outage, breaker trip).

-## 8. Troubleshooting

-**Device claims to Notehub but no events appear after 2+ hours.**
-- Check Notecard firmware is up to date: Notehub → Devices → click your device → Device Info → Notecard version.
-If outdated, trigger a [Notecard firmware update](https://dev.blues.io/notecard/notecard-walkthrough/updating-notecard-firmware/).
-- Confirm ProductUID in firmware matches your Notehub project.
-Notecard will not transmit to the wrong project.
-- In Notehub's in-browser terminal (top-right button), run `hub.status` to check cellular signal (`"signal": -100 to -50` dBm is typical).
-If `"status": "disconnected"`, wait 2–3 min and retry; initial connection can take multiple cycles.
-- Check that templates are registered: Events tab should show `cooler_summary.qo` and `cooler_alert.qo` Notefiles (even if empty).
-If missing, the `defineTemplates()` function failed—check firmware logs via USB serial with DEBUG_SERIAL enabled.

-**Events appear but temp_f or compressor_amps show NaN or -9999.**
-- `temp_f = -9999`: DS18B20 probe is disconnected, shorted, or the 4.7 kΩ pull-up is missing or open.
-Check D5 connectivity and probe 1-Wire bus.
-- `compressor_amps = 0.0`: CT is reading zero.
-Check that the CT clamp is around only one hot leg of the compressor circuit (not both, which cancels the field).
-Verify TRRS connector is fully seated at the SCT-013 input.
-Check A0 bias-circuit voltage is ~1.65 V (measure with a multimeter between A0 and GND).

-**Door-open alerts fire every sample even when door is closed.**
-- Door reed switch is stuck closed or the door-frame magnet is permanently magnetized.
-Confirm the switch reads LOW on D6 when door is physically closed and HIGH when open (check with a pin voltage meter or Notehub terminal `card.attn` disabled, then upload a sketch that prints `digitalRead(D6)` to serial).
-- If magnet is stuck, replace the magnet.

-**Cellular sessions happen more frequently than expected (not just every `summary_interval_min`).**
-- Alerts are firing and triggering `sync:true` sessions outside the normal cadence.
-Check Events tab for `cooler_alert.qo` — if present, one of the two alert rules is active.
-Verify `temp_alert_f` and `door_open_alert_sec` thresholds are not too tight for your operating environment.

-**Device wakes and samples but the Mojo coulomb meter shows no change between sleep cycles.**
-- The host is not fully sleeping; `card.attn` may not be working.
-Verify I²C connectivity between Notecarrier and Notecard.
-Check firmware has no blocking delays or `delay()` calls outside of timeout-polled sensor reads (e.g., in `loop()` before `NotePayloadSaveAndSleep`).

 ## 9. Validation and Testing

 **Expected steady-state cadence.** A correctly-running cooler generates one `cooler_summary.qo` event approximately every `summary_interval_min` (default 60 min) and zero `cooler_alert.qo` events unless thresholds are breached.
 As a rough illustrative reference, a mid-size commercial walk-in cooler (800–1200 cu ft) at a typical QSR may show:
 - **Compressor runtime:** 35–55% duty cycle (21–33 minutes per 60-minute window)